matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 invariant that `max_lifetime >= min_lifetime` must be maintained by clamping max_lifetime to be equal to `min_lifetime`.

-If the user's retention settings conflicts with those in the room, then the user's clients should warn the user.
-A conflict exists if any field in `m.room.retention` is present which the user would otherwise be setting on their messages.
+If the user's retention settings conflicts with those in the room, then the user's clients should warn the user when participating in the room.
+A conflict exists if the user sets retention fields on their messages which are specified with differing values on the `m.room.retention` state event.

 ### Server Admin-specified per-room retention